 The UCC drink and snack machines do not accept money directly.
-To get at their delicious contents you will first need some coke credit.
+To get at their delicious contents you will first need some Coke credit.
 The usual method of doing this is to shout "Is anyone here in Coke?" in the clubroom.
 Assuming someone says "Yes!", you can ask them to please add some money to your account.
-You will need to get a plastic bag from on top of the safe (under the windows), show them the bag with the money in it, read them the bag number (if the bag is numbered) and then put it in the slot in the top of the safe.
+You will need to get a plastic bag from on top of the safe (under the windows), show them the bag with the money in it, and then put it in the slot in the top of the safe.